a2jensen/ACM-Hack-Project-STritons/README.md

 4. To establish connection to MongoDB database, login to MongoDB and navigate to hack-team-3 project.
-From there you can proceed and click on "connect", follow the instructions there by installing MongoDB, go to server and create a .env file, create two variables; DB_URL:"contains the provided code given", PORT:5000
+From there you can proceed and click on "connect", follow the instructions there by installing MongoDB, go to server and create a .env file, create two variables; DB_URL="contains the provided code given", PORT=5000
 5. Now you can run `yarn start` or `npm run start` to start the server.
 6. Website will now be fully functional!